 Through blazing fire and icy waters, flirting with the clouds in their mischief, or plunging deep into the beating heart of the earth… wherever she takes us, we can trust that she will always lead us home.

-Making waves on the local scene, Kez Hinton is a New Forest based singer songwriter and multi-instrumentalist, passionate about live music and connecting with his audience.
-Creating an enchanting blend of uplifting and heartfelt acoustic folk, Kez weaves original compositions into a musical tapestry including his own unique interpretations of modern classics and bringing fresh life to Celtic and English traditional songs.
+Kez Hinton is a singer songwriter from the New Forest popular on the south coast music scene, passionate about live music and connecting with his audience.
+Creating a dynamic and enchanting blend of uplifting, heartfelt fresh acoustic folk and drawing on traditional, contemporary and world music influences, Kez weaves his own original compositions into a musical tapestry as well as bringing fresh life to traditional Celtic and English songs.

 Magdalena Atkinson & Andrew Hurst